Palliative Care With Nurse Led Care At Home | The Good Care Group

 My mum was 97 and very frail following a series of strokes over the last 10 years.
 After another significant stroke, she was admitted to hospital, where she was also diagnosed with heart failure.

-When the doctors told us that mum now needed palliative care, whilst this was distressing for us all, I knew straight away there was only one place she would want to receive it.
-In her own, dearly loved home, surrounded by her memories, her family and friends and her faithful cat Freddie.
+When the doctors told us that mum now needed palliative care, I knew straight away there was only one place she would want to receive it.
+In her own home, surrounded by memories, family and friends and her faithful cat Freddie.

 I contacted The Good Care Group, with a view to bringing mum home for the last time.